JosephLeedy/magento2-module-custom-fees/README.md

 ## Features

 - Allows fees to be configured with a label and amount to be added to an order
+  - Custom fees configuration can be imported via a CSV spreadsheet
 - Custom fees are displayed for orders, invoices and credit memos in both the frontend and backend
 - Custom fees can be refunded via Magento's credit memo functionality